Molotov cocktail: United States

-The US army designated Molotov cocktails as frangible grenades.
+The U.S. army designated Molotov cocktails as frangible grenades.
 They presented a notable amount of variations, from those that used thin fuel with varied ignition systems, to those that used obscurants and chemical weapons.
 Various frangible grenade designs were developed, with those investiged by the NDRC showing the highest technological level.
 These incendiary devices employed the most technologically advanced fillers in the conflict.

 The M1 frangible grenade was the standard US device, but each division of the army could come up with its own.
 Two non-industrial models of these grenades were developed and manufactured in a certain quantity.
 In all, about five thousand were manufactured.
 The frangible grenades featured standardized chemical igniters, some were specific to each flammable filler.

 Most of the frangible devices were made in an improvised way, with no standardization regarding the bottle and filling.
 The frangible grenades were eventually declared obsolete, due to the very limited destructive effect.

 1107 frangible, M1, NP type were supplied to the navy and its units for field use at Iwo Jima.
+The United States Marine Corps developed a version during World War II that used a tube of nitric acid and a lump of metallic sodium to ignite a mixture of petrol and diesel fuel.

 Other fronts of World War II

 The Polish Home Army developed a version which ignited on impact without the need of a wick.
 Ignition was caused by a reaction between concentrated sulfuric acid mixed with the fuel and a mixture of potassium chlorate and sugar which was crystallized from solution onto a rag attached to the bottle.

 During the Norwegian campaign in 1940 the Norwegian Army lacking suitable anti-tank weaponry had to rely on petrol bombs and other improvised weapons to fight German armored vehicles.
 Instructions from Norwegian High Command sent to army units in April 1940 encouraged soldiers to start ad-hoc production of "Hitler cocktails" (a different take on the Finnish nickname for the weapon) to combat tanks and armored cars.
 During the campaign there were instances of petrol bombs being relatively effective against the lighter tanks employed in Norway by Germany, such as the Panzer I and Panzer II.

-The United States Marine Corps developed a version during World War II that used a tube of nitric acid and a lump of metallic sodium to ignite a mixture of petrol and diesel fuel.
+The first Indochina War and Vietnam War

+During national resistance, the Vietminh made Molotov cocktails to combat French tanks and armored vehicles.
+In the Vietnam war, during the struggle movement of Saigon students during resistance against America to save the country, a prominent event was the students occupying the Cambodian Embassy to protest against the Lon Nol government's murder of overseas Vietnamese.
+The defense was well-arranged with all the weapons available and those taken from the field police.
+They also made hundreds of petrol bombs from easily available materials such as foam and rubber crepe stuffed into coke bottles, sardine bottles filled with petrol..., a terrifying weapon for the field police.